ROMANS 8:

 He entered this world as a baby.

-mother would have to teach Him how to walk and how to talk.
+would have to teach Him how to walk and how to talk.

-But when it comes to "sinful flesh", Jesus was only made in its "likeness".
+But when it comes to "sinful flesh," Jesus was only made in its "likeness.”

-Heb.4:15 says He, "was in all points tempted like as we
+Hebrews 4:15 says He "was in all points tempted like as we are, yet without sin."

 Yes, for 33 years, Jesus lived among us as a perfect